Păstorel Teodoreanu: Early life

 In 1914, just as World War I broke out elsewhere in Europe, he was undergoing military training at a Moldavian cadet school, leading him to graduate from the Artillery School of Bucharest in 1916.
 Over the following months, Osvald Teodoreanu became known for his support of prolonged neutrality, which set the stage for a minor political scandal.
 When, in 1916, Romania joined the Entente Powers, Alexandru was mobilized, a Sub-lieutenant in the 24th artillery regiment, Romanian Land Forces.
 He had just published his first poem, a sonnet of unrequited love, uncharacteristic for his signature writing.
 As he recalled, his emotional father accompanied him as far west as the army would allow.

-The future writer saw action in the Battle of Transylvania, then withdrew with the defeated armies into besieged Moldavia.
+According to Botez, the war only helped to bolster Păstorel's "Quixotic irreverence toward life and its cruelties".
+The future writer saw action in the Battle of Transylvania: on August 25, 1916, he was in Toplița, confessing in a rhyming letter that he was always "drink[ing] like a Cossack", even when commanding his troops.
+He eventually withdrew during The Romanian Debacle, escaping with the defeated armies into besieged Moldavia.
 His fighting earned him the Star of Romania and the rank of Captain.
 Meanwhile, Puiuțu Teodoreanu volunteered for the French Air Force and died in April 1918.
 During the same interval, Ionel, still in Iași, fell in love with Ștefana "Lily" Lupașcu, who became his wife.
 She was half French, and, through her, the Teodoreanus became cousins in law of Cella and Henrieta Delavrancea (orphaned daughters of writer Barbu Ștefănescu Delavrancea); and of Stéphane Lupasco, the French philosopher.

+In 1919, upon demobilization, Alexandru returned to Iași.
+Like Ionel, he became a contributor to the magazines Însemnări Literare and Crinul, and also proofread for the former.
+Though he enjoyed an expensive lifestyle, he still had no steady income, and reportedly depended on his family, and especially his mother, for his material needs.
+At the time, he openly provoked his fellow citizens, who mocked for not having enough funds to entertain girls, by taking a britzka ride throughout the city, leaving his legs and hands to hang out; he then placed women's shoes on his hands, to make it appear that he was having public intercourse.